Natixis will stop financing operations with Ecuadorian oil for environmental reasons

 Natixis was one of those named as being involved in the trade and at the time said it would look into the concerns raised by the report, which tracked shipments worth around $ 10 billion over the past decade.

-Indigenous communities in the Amazon region have resisted the advance of the oil industry in their territories, part of the world’s largest rainforest, which is constantly being destroyed by natural resource extraction companies and agriculture.
+Indigenous communities in the Amazon region have resisted the advance of the oil industry in their territories, part of the world’s largest rainforest that is constantly being destroyed by natural resource extraction companies and agriculture.

 In addition to logging the forest, the oil industry has been responsible for spills that have polluted local rivers, a key source of food and water for the local population.